Everything You Need To Know To Get Married At An Italian Villa

 Privately Owned And Operated As A Hotel

-Think having the kitchen open 24 hours—snacks included!
+Think of having the kitchen open 24 hours—snacks included!
 Or having the chef available to whip up special requests on-call; sound amazing?
 It’s possible at an Italian villa.
 Want to have a pool party at any time of the day or night?
 Go for it!
 When all of the guests are your friends, no one else will be around to frown or complain about the noise.
 Want to leave your doors unlocked so that you can wander in and out of each other’s rooms?
-No problem when the space is yours and yours alone.
-You won’t be interrupted during a photoshoot either: You, your photographer and your guests have free run of the grounds and can snap away anywhere at anytime—no one will be asked to move or keep to a designated room or terrace.
+No problem when space is yours and yours alone.
+You won’t be interrupted during a photoshoot either: You, your photographer and your guests have free run of the grounds and can snap away anywhere at any time—no one will be asked to move or keep to a designated room or terrace.